battle-tactics-strategies

 During the Republican period (circa 4th–1st centuries BC), the scutum was oval and slightly curved, with a prominent central boss.
 Polybius, the Greek historian, described the Republican scutum as 2.5 feet wide and 4 feet high, made of two layers of wood glued together, covered with canvas and calfskin.
 By the time of the Marian reforms (around 107 BC), the rectangular form became dominant, remaining in use for over 400 years.
 In the later empire, as cavalry threats grew and the infantry’s role changed, some legions returned to oval or round shields, but the rectangular scutum remained the most recognized symbol of the legionary.

 By the 3rd century AD, economic pressures and shifting battlefield dynamics led to a gradual decline in the use of the heavy rectangular scutum.
 Cavalry-based armies, such as those of the Sassanid Persians and the new Germanic confederations, required lighter, more mobile equipment.
 The late Roman infantry adopted oval shields (clipeus again) and later round shields made of wood with a metal rim.
 These were easier to carry on horseback and could be used by soldiers from varied backgrounds.
+Some historians argue that the shift also reflected a decline in training standards—the rectangular scutum demanded rigorous formation drill, while the oval shield was more forgiving for less disciplined troops.
 Nonetheless, the legacy of the scutum persisted in the design of medieval kite shields and heater shields.

 Key Formations and Tactics